 Our students graduate ready to work in the field of financial integrity across all sectors, including international organizations, government, law enforcement, banking, business and consulting.

-The weekend program is designed for working professionals, with classes meeting Thursday through Sunday approximately once a month.
+MAFI is structured as a weekend program designed for working professionals, with classes meeting Thursday through Sunday approximately once a month.
 Students in this program will earn the MAFI degree in four semesters.

 Each cohort of students begins and finishes the degree program together.
 Because you and your cohort experience the entire program as a group, you will have the opportunity to develop deep and lasting professional associations.